 One of the upsides is that you’ll be working on deals in a smaller more collegiate atmosphere than you would find at the Magic Circle.
 Apparently the fact that the corporate support work is for other firms means that deadlines are generally more reasonable than can sometimes be the case with internal referrals.
 Another upside is the depth of the practice; Sackers has 50 pensions lawyers making it the largest specialist pensions practice in the UK.
 This means that there is always someone on hand who can give advice on an unfamiliar issue.

 There are downsides too, of course.
-On the transactional side, you can find yourself drafted in at the last minute to work on a deal that you've no prior knowledge of, for people who aren't at the end of a corridor to glare at when they've set you an impossibly tight deadline.
-And by its very nature a specialist firm is going to be a very different beast to a full service practice.
+By its very nature a specialist firm is going to be a very different beast to a full service practice.
 Not every pensions lawyer is going to want to spend most of his or her waking life entirely surrounded by other pensions lawyers.

 But, if you do, this would seem to be the place to do it.
 The work at Sackers is high quality and the support is excellent: insiders give glowing reports of the firm's know how function.
 The money's also good - there’s a nicely communist bonus paid to everyone across the firm on top of the salaries to the right.
 Work / life balance really does seem to be taken seriously: nearly a third of its solicitors work either part or flexi-time.
 Because it’s a small outfit – only 50 fee-earners, half of whom are partners – you’ll get very involved very quickly, and it clearly has significant room to grow.